Stakers-space/staking-scripts/monitor/service_log/README.md

 This utility script monitors each log line of a specified service in real time and checks it for occurancy of defined pattern based on which it may process defined actions

 ## Supported patters
-- log line contains certain string (e.g. `Error: PublishError.NoPeersSubscribedToTopic`)
+- log line contains certain string (e.g. `Error: PublishError.NoPeersSubscribedToTopic`).
+This feature is activated by attaching `-f TargetFile`.
 - new log line was not returned for a specified time (this may indicate stucked client).
-As a shell does not allow parallel execution, this will be done through an extra shell script
+As a shell does not allow parallel execution, this will be done through an extra shell script.
+This feature is activated by attaching `-t MaxSecondsPeriode`

 ## Utility structure
 Utility consists of scripts, definition file and service files for running the utility on the background